-The difference between the preliminary valuation of the Elizabeth Arden trade name and the sum of the fair values of the individual trade names within the Elizabeth Arden product portfolio resulted in an increase to goodwill of \$15.4 million.
-As a result of the revised approach, the Company recognized amortization expense of approximately \$1.8 million in its Unaudited Consolidated Statement of Operations and Comprehensive (Loss) Income during the first quarter of 2017 related to the amortization of the acquired trade names from the date of acquisition through December 31, 2016.
+The difference between the preliminary valuation of the Elizabeth Arden trade name and the sum of the fair values of the individual trade names within the Elizabeth Arden product portfolio resulted in an increase to goodwill of \$15.4 million, which was recorded in the fiscal quarter ended March 31, 2017.
+As a result of this revised approach, the Company recognized amortization expense of approximately \$1.8 million in its Unaudited Consolidated Statement of Operations and Comprehensive (Loss) Income during the first six months of 2017 related to the amortization of the acquired trade names from the date of acquisition through December 31, 2016.